muriarty1893/Fishing/README.md

 # Project Repository
 GitHub Repo: AI Job Navigator

-Contributors should ask to be added and work on their own branches.
-Pull requests (PRs) can be made for merging after review.

 # Key Features
 AI-Powered Resume Evaluation: Upload resumes (PDF format) and receive career suggestions based on skills, industries, and global trends.